ops-catalog/specification/docs/discovery/resource.md

 Discovery annotations can be retrieved from storage resources like S3 buckets.

 ![S3 Tags](../assets/images/s3-tags.png)

+The supported resource types in AWS are EKS (via Kubernetes Discovery), S3 Buckets, SNS Topics and SQS Queues.

 ### Airflow Dags
 Airflow Dags discovery requires airflow instance to have REST API enabled.